 An international bestseller

-A few years ago a new character appeared in Camilla Läckberg’s world.
-Super-Charlie is a baby with extraordinary powers.
-Since then her debut children’s novel has been followed by Super-Charlie and the Cuddly Toy Thief, and Super-Charlie and the Grandma Mystery.
-The fourth book will be published in spring 2014.
+In 2011 a new character appeared in Camilla Läckberg’s world.
+Since then her debut children’s novel has been followed by Super-Charlie and the Cuddly Toy Thief, Super-Charlie and the Grandma Mystery, Super-Charlie and the monster bacilli, Super Charlie and the lion hunting and Super-Charlie and the missing Santa Claus.

 Super-Charlie is a character who is not content to exist only in the world of books.
 He also exists in a game format, and has brought out two pop songs, “Super-Charlie” and “Fly With Me”.
 Camilla writes the lyrics, and the music is produced by Pelle Nylén.